Bootstrapping the Cross-Validation Estimate: Application 2

-where $\beta_0=(0, 1.16, 1.16, 1.16, 1.16, 0, \cdots, 0)'.$ This regression coefficient was selected such that the mis-classification error of the optimal Bayesian classification rule was approximately 20\%.
-We let the sample size $n=90$ and considered the cross-validation estimator $\widehat{Err}_m^{CV}$ for the c-index $Err_m, m\in\{40, 45, 50, 55, 60, 65, 70, 75, 80\}.$ The true value of $Err_m$ was obtained by averaging c-indexes of 5,000 logistic regression models trained in different training sets of size $m$ in an independent testing set consisting of 200,000 observations.
-We also constructed the cross-validation estimator of $Err_m$ from 1,000 simulated datasets $D_n$ of size $n=90$ each.
-For each generated dataset, we divided the dataset into training and testing sets 400 times and calculated the resulting $\widehat{Err}_m^{CV}$ as the average of 400 c-indexes from testing sets.
-We first implemented the fast bootstrap method to estimate the variance of the cross-validated estimates with $B_{BOOT}=400$ bootstraps and $B_{CV}=20$ cross-validations per bootstrap.
-The 95\% confidence interval for $Err_m$ was constructed accordingly.
-Based on results from 1,000 datasets, we summarized the empirical average and standard deviation of $\widehat{Err}_m^{CV}$ for c-index and the empirical coverage level of 95\% confidence intervals based on bootstrap variance estimates.
-The results were reported in Table \ref{tab:simulogistic}.
-We also examined the performance of the bootstrap calibration in algorithm 2 for constructing 95\% confidence intervals with a very small number of bootstraps.
-To this end, we set $(B_{BOOT}, B_{CV})=(20, 50),$ and the corresponding results were summarized in Table \ref{tab:simulogisticsmall}.
-The cross-validation estimator $\widehat{Err}_m^{CV}$ was almost unbiased in estimating $Err_m$ with its empirical bias negligible in comparison with the standard deviation of $\widehat{Err}_m^{CV}.$ The empirical coverage level of 95\% confidence intervals with $B_{BOOT}=400$ was fairly close to the nominal level.
-The coverage levels of the confidence intervals based on $\widehat{\sigma}_{m, adj}^{CV}$ were approximately 90\%, lower than 95\%, for $m=75, 80.$ We also examined the empirical coverage level of confidence intervals based on $\widehat{\sigma}_{m, adj}^{CV}$ with respect to $Err(D_n)$ for $m=80.$ The coverage level was 89.5\%, similar to that for $Err_m.$ When a small number of bootstraps was used, the coverage level of the confidence interval was markedly lower than those constructed via a large number of bootstraps.
-However, with the proposed bootstrap calibration, the coverage level became comparable to those using $B_{BOOT}=400$ bootstraps.
-For example, when $m=80,$ the empirical coverage level of confidence intervals based on $\widehat{\sigma}_m^{CV}$ was 94.2\% for $B_{BOOT}=400,$ 90.5\% for $B_{BOOT}=20$ without calibration, but 98.2\% for $B_{BOOT}=20$ after calibration.
-The median width the calibrated confidence intervals increased $11 - 40\%$ depending on $m$.
-In this particular setting, we have also examined the choice of $B_{CV}=25$ as in other simulation studies but observed a nontrivial proportion of zero variance component estimator for large $m$, suggesting insufficient number of bootstraps and cross-validation for differentiating intrinsic bootstrap variance from the Monte-Carlo variance due to cross-validation.
+where $\beta_0=(0, 1.16, 1.16, 1.16, 1.16, 0, \cdots, 0)'.$ This regression coefficient was selected such that the misclassification error of the optimal Bayesian classification rule was approximately 20\%.
+In the first set of simulations, we let $(p, n)=(10, 90)$ and considered the cross-validation estimator $\widehat{Err}_m^{CV}$ for the c-index $Err_m, m\in\{40, 45, 50, 55, 60, 65, 70, 75, 80\}$.
+Based on results from 1,000 datasets, we summarized the empirical average and standard deviation of $\widehat{Err}_m^{CV}$ for c-index and the empirical coverage level of 95\% CIs based on bootstrap variance estimates.
+We also examined the performance of the bootstrap calibration in algorithm \ref{ag:calboot} for constructing 95\% CIs with a very small number of bootstraps.
+To this end, we set $(B_{BOOT}, B_{CV})=(20, 50)$.
+In the second set of simulations with $p=1000$, the regression coefficient was estimated with lasso regularization.
+The simulation results were reported in Section 4 of the Supplementary Material \citep{cai2025bootstrapping}.
+The cross-validation estimator $\widehat{Err}_m^{CV}$ was almost unbiased in estimating $Err_m$ with its empirical bias negligible in comparison with the standard deviation of $\widehat{Err}_m^{CV}.$ The empirical coverage level of 95\% CIs with $B_{BOOT}=400$ was fairly close to the nominal level.
+When a small number of bootstraps were used, the coverage level of the CIs was markedly lower than those constructed via a large number of bootstraps.
+However, with the proposed bootstrap calibration in algorithm \ref{ag:calboot}, the coverage level became comparable to those using more bootstrap replicates.